Skip to main content

 WordPress Pages: The Foundation of Your Site

 Pages are the building blocks of your website’s permanent structure.
-Think of them as the “rooms” in your digital house that visitors will navigate to find specific types of information.
+Think of them as the “rooms” in your digital house that visitors will navigate through to find specific types of information.

-Characteristics of Pages:
+Characteristics of Pages

 • Static content that doesn’t change frequently